prathamgupta22/zomato-Landing-page-22/README.md

-# This is a zomato landing page clone
+#Zomato-landing-page-22 clone

-Zomato-landing-page-10722
+zomato-landing-page-22
-aditya12gusain
+prathampupta22

-This is a new SETUP Branch
+This a new setup